AlexThePolygonal/cpp-stateful-templates/README.md

 ### Uniqueness issues

-Normally, you would expect that explicitly writing out `RE` each time is unnecessary, as it can just be the default argument, like this:
+Normally, you would expect that explicitly writing out `RE` each time is unnecessary, as we can use it as the default template argument:

 ```cpp
 template <class Var, class _ = decltype([](){})>